389ds/389ds.github.io/docs/389ds/design/disk-monitoring.md

 We will keep logging messages if the disk space continues to drop.
 If we get to the halfway point of the threshold, we go into shutdown mode.

 Once in shutdown mode, we log another message warning that we will shutdown the process if disk space is not freed up within the grace period.
 If disk is freed up above the threshold, then we abort the shutdown, and enable any logging that we disabled.
 If it is not, then we shut slapd down.
-If "nsslapd-disk-monitoring-shutdown-script" is set, then we execute the script it points to in the very end of the shutdown process.

 And if we try to start up the server while the disk space is still below the halfway point of the threshold, it won't be allowed to start.